Meeting new people and being able to introduce yourself as an artist is essential to growing your art business.

 Having said that, here are the biggest mistakes you can make when networking.

-2. Shoving your business card at people or seeing how many cards you can unload at a single event.
+- Don't shove your business card at people or see how many cards you can unload at a single event.
 Effective networking is about the quality of relationships, not the quantity.
+That brings me to …

-3. Not remembering people’s names right after you’ve been introduced.
-Guess what?
-Saying “I’m bad with names” makes you bad with names.
+- Don't forget people’s names right after you’ve been introduced.
+There aren't a lot of excuses here.
+Saying “I’m bad with names” is a self-fulfilling prophecy and makes you bad with names.

 If you genuinely care about the people you’re meeting, you’ll make an effort.
 Repeat their name immediately.
 Use a trick from the Car Talk guys and ask how the name is spelled.

-4. Talking only about yourself.
-People love to talk about themselves and will like you more if you focus the conversation on their interests.
+- Don't use networking as an opportunity to tell people everything about yourself.
+Let the relationship unfold naturally.
+Besides, people love to talk about themselves (thus my caution here) and will like you more if you focus the conversation on their interests.

 If you wait too long to follow up, your communication might look more like a sales pitch than a considerate message.